Do your want to FREE to find out the hottest Hashtags in your niche?

 Free Twitter & Instagram Hashtag Generator

-Ingramer is one of the best Instagram bots online, Ingramer also allows you to generate hashtag ideas for Instagram based on keywords, an image or using the link to an existing Instagram post.
+Inflact is one of the best Instagram bots online, Inflact also allows you to generate hashtag ideas for Instagram based on keywords, an image or using the link to an existing Instagram post.
 While the use of AI to scan an image and suggest hashtags sounds good in theory, it still has a ways to go.
-Here’s an example of a photo we uploaded, along with the suggested hashtags from Ingramer:
+Here’s an example of a photo we uploaded, along with the suggested hashtags from Inflact:

 As you can see, most of the suggested hashtags focus on hair, which may or may not be relevant to the actual post.
 So while this feature is cool from a tech standpoint, it’s probably not the most practical since most of the suggested hashtags will likely be unusable.
 So you’re probably better sticking to the keyword search feature instead.